 Figure 3.
+Fuel consumption in Arab countries, 1990-2015

+Source: OAPEC, 2016.

-Fuel consumption in Arab countries,1990-2015 Source: OAPEC, 2016 In the Arab region, social and behavioural factors vary from one country or area to another.
+In the Arab region, social and behavioural factors vary from one country or area to another.
 In high-income countries and to a lesser extent in other countries, large gasoline-fuelled sport utility vehicles (SUVs) and luxury cars constitute a relatively significant share of a country's vehicle fleet.
-The 2015 total sales of SUVs in the Gulf Cooperation Council (GCC) area was nine for every 1,000 GGC residents compared to an average of three for the rest of the world7.
+The 2015 total sales of SUVs in the Gulf Cooperation Council (GCC) area was nine for every 1,000 GGC residents compared to an average of three for the rest of the world.
 A particular feature of the consumption of liquid-petroleum products in some Arab countries is the high and rising level of diesel use (especially in Algeria, Egypt, Morocco and Saudi Arabia), compared to gasoline use (Figure 4).
 Diesel has a much higher sulfur content than gasoline, which worsens the environmental damage already caused by these liquid transport fuels.

 Figure 4.
+Gasoline and diesel consumption in Arab countries, 2015

+Source: OAPEC, 2016.

-Gasoline and diesel consumption in Arab countries, 2015 Source: OAPEC, 2016 7 Strategy& (2016): Tech-enabled transport: building smarter transportation networks in the GCC III.
-Sustainable development and sustainable transport Sustainable transport provides the necessary needs of the population in a safe and secure manner without causing any health or environmental damage for future generations.
+Sustainable development and sustainable transport

+Sustainable transport provides the necessary needs of the population in a safe and secure manner without causing any health or environmental damage for future generations.
 Sustainable transport should be the safest, least polluting, most efficient in terms of fuel consumption, the least costly for citizens and widely spread across urban and rural areas8.
 Moreover, sustainable transport should be harmonious with sustainable economic and social development.